frogm0uth/keyboard-firmware/kyria-rsthd-prime/README.md

 Except for Shift, there are no modifiers on the alpha layer.
 To access them, hold the SYMS or EDIT layer key, hold the modifier(s) down, then release the layer key.
 This is a bit like Callum mods except it doesn't use one-shots.
 This is less inconvenient than it sounds: I roll the layer key with the modifier, and common shortcuts have dedicated keys on other layers anyway.

-Instead of a "repeat" key, there are some comborolls for some common double letters (S, T, L, E, R).
+Instead of a "repeat" key, there are comborolls for some common double letters (S, T, L, E, R).

 Since v37, E and Space have swapped hands relative to their RSTHD positions.
 This seems to be common amongst adopters - see [RSTHD variants and similar layouts](#rsthd-variants-and-similar-layouts).